 This Code conforms to Law no. (29) of 2005 on the Establishment of the Abu Dhabi Award.

-The Emirate of Abu Dhabi initiated the Abu Dhabi Award (the “Award”) as a government initiative that recognizes individuals for their selfless good deeds, lifetime achievements and outstanding contributions to the community of the Emirate of Abu Dhabi, or deeds that create a positive impact on the community (“Recipient”).
+The Emirate of Abu Dhabi initiated the Abu Dhabi Award (the “Award”) as a government initiative that recognizes individuals for their selfless good deeds, lifetime achievements and outstanding contributions to the United Arab Emirates, or deeds that create a positive impact on the community (“Recipient”).

 Since its establishment in 2005, the Award has recognized individuals from various age groups and diverse nationalities and backgrounds.
 The Award features a platform of recognition and encourages positive competition.
 Recognition stems from values and principles upheld by good deeds and selflessness.
 This Code of Ethics (the “Code”) sets out the fundamental values of the Award.
 All Recipients are expected to respect the Code and comply with its values during their daily conduct.

 Recipients and their achievements will be featured on the Abu Dhabi Awards website, and through the Awards’ official social media channels, as well as local or international news and newspapers.
 Recipients may be asked and expected to contribute or speak at government entities or at high-level initiatives taking place nationally when suitable.